ihtnc/ava-ghcopilot-workshop-ato/exercise/javascript/tank-game/challenge.md

 5.)
 Add a function that detects if the bullet leaves the canvas area.
 Before displaying "You Lose", the bullet should be off the canvas.

+## Extra Challenge
+If you're feeling adventurous, you can delete the entire `tankgame.js` file and ask Copilot to write the entire code from scratch.
+Here's a reference prompt:

+`Let's recreate the classic game "Tank" in JavaScript.
+The objective of the game is to hit a target represented by a black box.
+The tank is represented by a cicle and a line the extends from the center of the circle outwards.
+The line represents the cannon and can be adjusted using the up/down arrow.
+The user can control the cannon angle and the power.
+Pressing Spacebar will fire the cannon.
+Display the angle and power at the bottom right corner.
+Generate the guide to create this step-by-step and the JS code.`

+Feel free to change the prompt to your liking.
+You can even change the game mechanics if you want, like adding a score instead of a bullet limit.

+> Note: Due to the probabilistic nature of Copilot, the code generated may not be the same as the original code in this repository.
+However, the code should be functional and achieve the same goal.

 ## Developed using plain English

- The complete code of the game is under `completed/javascript/tank-game/tankgame.js` and was developed by asking GitHub Copilot Chat.
+The complete working code of the game is under `completed/javascript/tank-game/tankgame.js` and was developed by asking GitHub Copilot Chat.
 Only the comments were added manually.

 ## Image by DALL-E 3
 The backround image is created by OpenAI's DALL-E 3 model.